 I-I went to a famous college… in the south.
 Neither sorcery nor pyromancy… satisfied m-me.
 T-There was nothing… I-I acquired from there.
 Except for noticing the existence of this Dark.

-My master and I came from the southern country, Melvia.
+My master and I came from the southern country, Melfia.
 It is a land where sorcery and pyromancy flourish.
 There are several magic colleges, and my master Callion refined sorceries there.

-Hat of the astrologists of Melvia.
+Hat of the astrologists of Melfia.
 They think that there are rules to the stars’ movements and that magic power can be acquired from their alignment.

-No one has acquired sorcery from the sky yet even with the wisdom of Melvia’s Magic School.
+No one has acquired sorcery from the sky yet even with the wisdom of Melfia’s Magic School.
 But new magic tools were created from their process.

 Of course, Melfia isn’t perfectly tolerant when it comes to magical studies.
 Because swordplay and sorcery are fundamentally different techniques, magical enchantments for swords and shields are considered heresy at the Magic Academy.
-And one faction of conservative sorcerers known as purists despise swordplay in its entirety, deeming it to be uncivilized.
+And one faction of conservative sorcerers known to be purists despise swordplay in its entirety, deeming it uncivilized.
 Nonetheless, there are still a few who study both physical and magical arts at the school, the most proficient of which use weapons like the Sorcerer’s Twinblade that doubles as a sorcery catalyst.
 That such a sword originates from Melfia at all is a testament to the southern country’s openness to sorcery in spite of the groups of detractors at the Magic School.
 The same cannot be said for students of miracles and the Dark arts.
-Neither are pursued in Melfia, which might be partially influenced by countries like Lindelt providing them in abundance.
+Neither are pursued in Melfia, which might be partially influenced by nearby countries in the south — like Lindelt — providing them in abundance.
 But this hasn’t stopped certain clerics from privately practicing sorcery, so Melfia’s blind spot seems to be at least in part due to atheistic sentiments among the researchers.

 Sorcery that grants weapon the power of magic.
 Can deal damage with magic in addition to the weapons’ original attack power.

 Sorcery and swordplay fundamentally require different skills.
-There are those who even consider this kind of sorcery heresy in Melvia’s Magic School.
+There are those who even consider this kind of sorcery heresy in Melfia’s Magic School.

 Sorcery superior to “Magic Weapon”.
 Greatly magically enhances weapon so it can deal stronger damage.

-The conservatives of Melvia’s Magic School, who are also called purists, consider swordplay something barbaric.
+The conservatives of Melfia’s Magic School, who are also called purists, consider swordplay something barbaric.

 The Magic Academy denies the very existence of Gwynevere despite her vials of blessed water still being circulated around the region.
 With the medials’ absence from the setting and their names often lost to history, it is easier than ever to reject their divinity, and the magic crafters of Melfia have readily denied the possibility that such magic power was endowed by a goddess.
 While there is merit in arguing the true nature of the gods, the description of Divine Blessing alludes to their stubbornness warping reality to suit themselves.
 Most scholars of reason thus refuse to study faith-based magic even as a secular subject, which is likely why hexes have also been ignored despite no religious grounds to stigmatize them.
 Most probably wouldn’t care if the Dark arts were practiced as sorcery, same as the gods’ light magic, but none of the academy’s founders or their successors have apparently delved into these fields.
 This isn’t the only area where the Magic School’s wisdom is lacking either.